Round two… FIGHT!

 You do not have time to waste.
 Every minute of the exam should be allocated accordingly.
 To figure out how, simply use the mark allocation per question to inform how much time you spend per question.
 Given that you have 60 minutes to finish the WSET D2 exam:

-• If a question is worth 5%, you have 3 minutes to provide 2-3 sentences’ worth of an answer;
+• If a question is worth 5%, you have 3 minutes to provide 2-3 sentences’ worth of an answer.

-• If a question is worth 20%, you have 12 minutes; and
+• If a question is worth 20%, you have 12 minutes.

 • If a question is worth 50%, you have 30 minutes to provide a very detailed and robustly substantiated answer.